abhandal/TravelSight/README.md

 Transtat Collective API

 ## Description of our tool:
 This tool will anaylze historical flight data from major air lines to determine the possible trends in delay.
+Will display charts and analysis of specific delays , with socia media feed.

 ## Team Members:
 Pirasath Vallipuram